top of page

 Supervisors: Prof Karen Stockin Dr Emma Betty

-This project assesses growth and reproduction of New Zealand common dolphins, of which there is a lack of knowledge for this population.
+This project assessed growth and reproduction of New Zealand common dolphins, of which there is a lack of knowledge for this population.
 At post-mortem, critical parameters of reproductive biology are assessed from stranded and bycaught individuals.
 Anthropogenic impacts are well documented for the species and life history knowledge is critical for informing conservation management.

 download.png